 In our review the foamie that has begin ubiquitous in every surfing lineup.
-We're talking about the Costco Wavestorm and why it’s a great beginner surfboard but is also option of the intermediate surfer.
+We’re talking about the Costco Wavestorm and why it’s a great beginner surfboard but is also option of the intermediate surfer.

 Curious if you should use a leash with your Wavestorm or if you should wax your Wavestorm?
 We answer Wavestorm frequently asked questions here.

 We have 2 boards to choose from.
 An 8′ foamie and a 5’6″ foamie.

 Wavestorm Surfboard Review

 Summary: It’s got plenty of float.
 It’s fun.
 Wear a leash and you will have a great time.
 We say get it.